-We invite you to participate in the annual meeting of the Social Science History Association by submitting a session proposal or paper to the Childhood and Youth Network of the SSHA.
-The conference will take place in Chicago on November 21-24, 2019.
-For more information on the conference as well as the general call for proposals, please see the SSHA website: https://ssha.org/.
-The deadline for full panel or individual paper proposals is February 16, 2019.
+We invite you to participate in the annual meeting of the Social Science History Association (SSHA) by submitting a session proposal or paper to the Childhood and Youth Network of the SSHA.
+The conference will take place in Philadelphia, PA, between November 11-14, 2021, at the Double Tree by Hilton Philadelphia City Center.
+For more information on the conference, please see the SSHA website: www.ssha.org.
+The deadline for full panel or individual paper proposals is February 16, 2021.

 The association particularly emphasizes interdisciplinary and transnational research, and the annual meeting provides a very supportive environment in which to present new work.
-The theme of the 2019 conference is “Data and its Discontents” though papers on any other aspects of the history of children and childhood are also certainly welcome.
+The theme of the 2021 conference is “Crisis, Conjunctures, Turning Points: Theory and Method in Turbulent Times” though papers on any other aspects of the history of children and childhood are also certainly welcome.
 Some possible topics include (but are not limited to):

 - Archive Stories and Questions of Silence

 - Children on the Move

 - The Politics of Schooling